 First of all, although we’re exploring credit cards for kids, this isn’t about giving your kids access to unlimited funds so they can splurge at any time like their favorite celebrity.

 Instead, this is about building credit for kids: helping your children build proper credit while they are young.
 In addition to building credit, credit cards for kids can also teach how to use credit responsibly to avoid costly mistakes later in life.

-There are two different strategies you can use to get credit cards for children.
+There are two different strategies you can use to get credit cards for your favorite little ones.
 Depending on their ages, you can either add them as authorized users on your cards or set them up with their own credit cards.